keja-co/synapse-group-sync/readme.md

 uvicorn main:app --reload
 ```

+## ❓ FAQ

+**Q:** Why use this over SCIM or OIDC Claims?

+**A:** There's currently no open source SCIM sync for Matrix, and similarly for OIDC claims.
+To be brutally honest: I
+don't understand the SCIM or OIDC protocols well enough to be confident in implementing it.
+I do however know webhooks
+well enough - hence this project!
+However, that's **not** to say that won't ever happen - and I may end up adding SCIM
+support onto this!

 ## 📜 License

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 ## 📞 Support

 For issues & feature requests, open a GitHub issue or PR!